BenShackell/SGD213_Task-2-Wiki/Home.md

 ## Table of Contents

-These are the two main areas of the assessment.
-Make a change!

 [//]: # (You can link to other pages in your wiki, or you can keep it inline)
 * [Proposal](Proposal/index.md)
 * [Architecture](Architecture/index.md)